 Where the recipient is not resident in Indonesia, a WHT rate of 20% applies, subject to variation by tax treaties (see the Withholding taxes section for more information).

 The same rules apply to stock dividends (bonus shares), including dividends paid out of share premium (agio).

 Interest income on time or saving deposits and on Bank of Indonesia Certificates (SBIs) received by a resident company or a PE is taxed at a final tax rate of 20%.

 Income from royalty is subject to tax and will be taxed by a WHT mechanism.
 The WHT rate on royalty is 15% of the gross amount for resident taxpayers and 20% of the gross amount for non-resident taxpayers or the reduced rate set out in a tax treaty.
-The domestic WHT on this royalty can be used as a tax credit against the normal income tax of 25% for corporate taxpayers and/or 30% (max) for individual taxpayers.
+The domestic WHT on this royalty can be used as a tax credit against the normal income tax of 25% (22% for fiscal year 2020-2021 and 20% for fiscal year 2022 onwards) for corporate taxpayers and/or 30% (max) for individual taxpayers.